Gilberto Hinojosa

-Gilberto Hinojosa is an American politician.
-He was the chair of the Texas Democratic Party and resigned in 2024 after a 12-year run.
+Gilberto Hinojosa (born July 8, 1952) is an American politician.
+He was the chair of the Texas Democratic Party from 2012 to 2025.
 He was the county judge of Cameron County, Texas from 1995 to 2006.

 Early career

 While living in Washington D.C., Hinojosa worked as a staff attorney for the Migrant Legal Action Program, Inc. He later became the Director of the Migrant Division of Colorado Rural Legal Services, Inc., in Denver, Colorado.
 After returning to his native Texas, he continued to practice law as the managing attorney for Texas Rural Legal Aid, Inc., in Brownsville.
 Although he briefly was a partner with another law firm in 1995 he established his law firm of Magallanes & Hinojosa, P.C., in Brownsville.

 County judge

 Hinojosa was elected Cameron County Judge on November 8, 1994.
 During his administration, bridges from Texas to Mexico were built and the restoration of the 1912 era courthouse was completed.
 The Dancy Building houses the county administration.

 On August 11, 2003, Hinojosa appeared before the United States Senate Committee on Environment and Public Works in support of Senate Bill 1329, which would provide funds to assist in moving railroads to improve access for commercial traffic which passes through Cameron County to and from the border with Mexico.
 He voiced support for the planned Interstate 69 project.
 After the bill passed, the Cameron County West Rail Relocation Project was initiated providing for the construction of a railroad across the Rio Grande River from Brownsville to Matamoros, Mexico, with approximately $21 million in federal funds provided.
 The administration of Judge Carlos Cascos continues to work towards completing the project.